Sharif-Smart-and-Secure-Edge-Cloud-Lab/nRF52840/ncp/readme.md

 if the computer can't detect dongle try uninstalling the device in the device manager.

 ### running the application
 Now the next step is to run the application. nordic application layer development uses C language.
 Nordic provides a platform for DSR ZBOSS zigbee stack SDK. [here](https://dsr-zboss.com/#!/) you can find information about ZBOSS.
-Nordic provides bunch of application samples:
+Nordic provides bunch of application samples for ncp architecture including simple_gw, light_bulb, dimmable_light etc.
+To run a ncp architecture examples, you need to build the library first. for that, you need to go to the src directory of the ncp Host zip file.
+Then use these command to build the libraries:
+'''

+$ make rebuild make zbosses

+'''
+Then get back to the ncp Host directory ( one dirctory above src) and use:
+'''

+$ make

+'''
+to build the applications.
+Then go  to "ncpHost/application" to see the available applications. here we use simple_gw so the directory would be "ncpHost/application/simple_gw" here run the below code:
+'''

+$ sudo NCP_SLAVE_PTY=/dev/ttyACMx ./<simple_gw>

+'''
+Running the above command creates log files in the directory at which it run. you can open the log files by many ways. one of them is:
+'''

+$ tail -f <log_file_name>

+'''